-- (1) The exercise price is the market value of the Common Stock on the date the options were granted, except that in the case of the option for 1,650 shares granted to Mr. Ryan it is 110% of such value.
-The options became exercisable on September 10, 1998.
-Except for the option for 5,458 shares granted to Mr. Ryan and 1,716 shares of the options granted to Mr. Hotopp, all options are intended to qualify as incentive stock options under the Internal Revenue Code. - (2) The grant date present value of the options has been determined utilizing the Black-Scholes option pricing model.
-The assumptions used to arrive at the present values were: stock price volatility of 19%, expected dividend yield of 2%, expected option term of five years for the option for 1,650 shares granted to Mr. Ryan and ten years for the remaining options, and a 5.5% risk-free rate of return.
+- (1) The exercise price is the market value of the Common Stock on the date the options were granted, except that in the case of the option for 1,590 shares granted to Mr. Ryan it is 110% of such value.
+The options became exercisable on September 9, 1999.
+Except for the option for 5,306 shares granted to Mr. Ryan and 2,042 shares and 200 shares, respectively, of the options granted to Mr. Hotopp and Mr. Steggles, all options are intended to qualify as incentive stock options under the Internal Revenue Code. - (2) The grant date present value of the options has been determined utilizing the Black-Scholes option pricing model.
+The assumptions used to arrive at the present values were: stock price volatility of 21% for the option for 1,590 shares granted to Mr. Ryan and 19% for the remaining options, expected dividend yield of 2.2%, expected option term of five years for the option for 1,590 shares granted to Mr. Ryan and ten years for the remaining options, and a 5.08% risk-free rate of return.